 Recent studies have used the 'observation minus reanalysis' (OMR) method to estimate the impact of land use changes by computing the difference between the trends of surface temperature observations and reanalysis datasets (Kalnay and Cai, 2003; Zhou et al., 2004; Frauenfeld et al., 2005; Lim et al., 2005, 2008; Kalnay et al., 2006, Pielke et al., 2007b; Nuñez et al., 2008).
-The OMR method is effective because some reanalyses do not assimilate surface temperature over land and therefore are not directly sensitive to near surface properties.
-Moreover, this method separates land surface effects from human-caused and natural climate variability caused by changes in atmospheric circulation, as these changes are included in both observations and reanalysis (Kalnay et al., 2008).
+The OMR method is effective because some reanalyses do not assimilate surface temperature over land and therefore are not directly sensitive to near surface effects from human-caused and natural climate variability caused by changes in atmospheric circulation, as these changes are included in both observations and reanalysis (Kalnay et al., 2008).